-Someone recently asked me for a camera recommendation, a camera for taking photos of wildlife in Africa.
+Someone recently asked me for a camera recommendation, a camera for wildlife photography – and specifically for taking photos of wildlife in Africa.

 This is someone who has spent a lot of time in Africa and is well acquainted with animals in her work and as a keen observer of wildlife.